Along the coast from Risør to Grimstad

 The first part of the route brings you down the Nidelva River, passing streams by Kilandsfallene, shortly after Flaten, as well as river dams at Flaten and Bøylefoss.
 The route continues through the forests around the Granestua Cabin to Lake Longumvannet, where there are several bathing possibilities.

-Soon afterwards you arrive at the outskirts of Arendal where roads lead down to the town centre.
+Soon afterwards you arrive at the outskirts of Arendal where roads lead down to the town center.

 There are several possible picnicking spots along the way.
 Bicycles can be rented at the guest marina in Arendal.